 18.5.
 Data compilation Operations performed on data to derive new information according to a given set of rules.

 The Business Register for Statistical Purposes is updated during the year on the basis of data in legal registers and questionnaires sent to new enterprises.

 In addition, other data sources are used, such as statistical sources and annual reports.

-The Statistical Profile is a database of economically active units which is based on the Business Register for Statistical Purposes.
+The Statistical Profile is a premilinary frame of economically active units which is based on the Business Register for Statistical Purposes.

-The updated Statistical Profile is completed by November.
+The Statistical Profile is completed in October.
 It is used for drawing samples for annual statistics of the same year and for short-term statistics of the following year.
 All units economically active during the reference period, including units that were active for at a part of the reference period, are included in the Statistical Profile.

 18.6.
 Adjustment The set of procedures employed to modify statistical data to enable it to conform to national or international standards or to address data quality differences when compiling specific data sets.